Knowing if you or your child have strep is essential so you can receive the proper treatment.

 However, side effects such as gastrointestinal problems and skin rashes can occur.

-Erythromycin is recommended as the first alternative in patients allergic to penicillin, being better absorbed when administered with food and is as effective as penicillin, although studies have shown that 15 to 20% of patients cannot tolerate its effects.
+Erythromycin is recommended as the first alternative in patients allergic to penicillin; being better absorbed when administered with food and is as effective as penicillin.
+However, studies have shown that 15 to 20% of patients cannot tolerate its effects.

-The broad spectrum of Azithromycin allows for once daily administration, and a shorter course of treatment.
+The broad spectrum of Azithromycin allows for daily administration and a shorter course of treatment.

-It is also associated with a low incidence of gastrointestinal side effects, and a four-day course of this antibiotic has been shown to be as effective as a 10-day course.
+It is also associated with a low incidence of gastrointestinal side effects, and a four-day course of this antibiotic is as practical as a 10-day course.